MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-configure.md

 | **Insider Risk Management Investigators** | Access to all insider risk management alerts, cases, notices, and the Content Explorer for all cases |
 | **Insider Risk Management Viewer** | View-only access to all insider risk management alerts, cases, notices, and the Content Explorer for all cases |

 Depending on the structure of your compliance management team, you have two permission options to configure roles to manage insider risk management features.
-You must choose one of these role management options when configuring insider risk management:
+Choose one of these role management options when configuring insider risk management:

 1. **Use the default Insider Risk Management role group**: Use this role group to manage insider risk management for your organization by adding all user accounts for designated administrators, analysts, and investigators in a single group.
 This role group contains all the insider risk management permission roles.
 This is the easiest way to quickly get started with insider risk management and is a good fit for organizations that do not need separate permissions defined for separate groups of users.
 2. **Create different groups for different management roles**: For organizations that need to separate permissions for configuring and managing insider risk management, you'll need to create new role groups and assign appropriate roles and users to the new groups.
 For example, if you want different permissions for insider risk management analysis and investigations, you'll need to create a group for analysts and a separate group for investigators.
 For each group, you'll assign the required roles for these responsibilities and then add the users that should be assigned to the group.